minvws/nl-covid19-coronacheck-provider-docs/docs/providing-events-by-token.md

 ### Protocol versioning

-The request to the endpoint contains a CoronaCheck-Protocol-Version.
+The request to the endpoint contains a `CoronaCheck-Protocol-Version` header.
 This should be considered a content negotiation.
 The app will always pass the highest version it supports.
 Providers should however return the JSON responses in the highest version they support.

-For example, the app gets an upgrade and supports a new version, CoronaCheck-Protocol-Version: 5.0.
-Providers who haven't upgraded to this new version, can continue to return 3.0 responses until they implement version 5 themselves.
+For example, the app gets an upgrade and supports a new version, `CoronaCheck-Protocol-Version: 5.0`.
+Providers who haven't upgraded to this new version, can continue to return 3.0 responses (`"protocolVersion": "3.0"`) until they implement version 5 themselves.
 This way, the app and provider endpoints can be upgraded independently, with the app always having a headstart.
 The app will continue to support older versions until they are phased out.
 Information about protocol versions in use can be found in the [migration guide](migration-guide.md).

 ### Returning a test, vaccination or recovery event